 My response was, “Jamie McIntyre are you denying that you were banned for 10 years from offering financial aervices?”

 Now, thankfully I’m not a fucking idiot.
 I know obfuscation when I see it.
-This bullshit about fake media was torn down by his own response.
-According to that response he’s now saying the media was correct.
-He was targeted by the “deep state”.
-He has in effect abondoned the first lie and started on a second line of attack.
-Which straight away proves he’s liying.
+This nonesense about fake media and deep state is just stock-in-trade bullshit dodge for morons like McIntyre.
+According to his second response, the media was correct in reporting he’d been banned for 10 years.
+He was targeted by the “deep state” though, that’s why his scam fell apart and ASIC banned him for 10 years.
+In his second response, he has in effect abondoned the first lie and started on another line of attack.
+Which straight away shows he’s liying.

 Let’s see how that goes.